 I find it all very dystopian.

-Having once been collusive I now want to extricate myself completely, like taking a knife to a gangrenous limb.
-Maybe its tougher when you have thousands of followers who hang on your every words and fill up your comments section with vitriol.
+Having once been collusive I now wish that I could extricate myself completely, like taking a knife to a gangrenous limb.
+It should be quite easy just to delete myself.
+After all I don’t have ten thousand followers who hang on my every words and fill up my comments section with vitriol.
 I can imagine those are difficult to give up.
-Especially when your livelihood depends on you marketing yourself, they need to buy what you’re selling, so that you can eat.
+Especially when your livelihood depends on you marketing yourself, they need to buy what you’re selling.

-For me the most revealing is the complement retweet.
+This however leads to another problematic area for me; the compliment retweet.
 Someone says something nice about you and you immediately flaunt it to the world as some sort of achievement. #dopamine.
 Basically you’re high giving yourself.
 Authors are especially prone to needing this sort of affirmation it seems, especially newly minted authors.
 Established old hands don’t give a fuck.
-Or maybe they would just be reweeting all day.
-It could just be that you don’t get complemented much.
-Sucks to have your self esteem.
-Your reweet has added zero value to my life, you know that right?
+Or maybe they would just be retweeting all day.
+Whatever happened to graciously accepting a tribute?